UPPMAX/HPC-python/docs/day2/matplotlib-intro.rst

       The output is misleading in that matplotlib/3.8.2-cpeGNU-23.12 is the module that provides matplotlib/3.8.2 as an extension, so there is really only that one option.
 This version requires Python 3.11.x, which on Dardel is best provided by ``cray-python/3.11.5`` and ``cray-python/3.11.7`` (both of which include NumPy, SciPy, and mpi4py).
 This matplotlib version also requires preloading PDC/23.12.

-      After importing matplotlib, you need to set ``matplotlib.use('TkAgg')`` in your script or at the Python prompt in order to view your plots, and call ``plot.show()`` explicitly to make the display window appear.
+      After importing matplotlib, you will need to set ``matplotlib.use('TkAgg')`` in your script or at the Python prompt in order to view your plots, and call ``plot.show()`` explicitly to make the display window appear.

 Controlling the Display
 ~~~~~~~~~~~~~~~~~~~~~~~

 At the regular terminal, Matplotlib figures will typically not display unless you a set *backend* that allows displays and is compatible with your version of python (The exception to this is Rackham, which should run without you having to set a backend). *Backends* are engines for either displaying figures or writing them to image files (see `the matplotlib docs page on backends for more detail <https://matplotlib.org/stable/users/explain/figure/backends.html>`_ for more info).

-**Command Line.** For Python 3.11.x, ``Tkinter`` is the backend that generates figure popups when you create a plot and then type ``plt.show()`` at the command line.
-You can set this by importing the top-level ``matplotlib`` package and then running ``matplotlib.use('TkAgg')`` before doing any plotting (if you forget, you can set it at any time).
+**Command Line.** For Python 3.11.x, a Tkinter-based backend is required to generate figure popups when you type ``plt.show()`` at the command line.
+You can set the appropriate backend by importing the top-level ``matplotlib`` package and then running ``matplotlib.use('TkAgg')`` before doing any plotting (if you forget, you can set it at any time).
 If for some reason that doesn't work, or if you're on Rackham and the default backend doesn't work for you, you can try ``matplotlib.use('Qt5Agg')``.

 **Jupyter.** In Jupyter, after importing matplotlib or any of its sub-modules, you typically need to add ``% matplotlib inline`` before you make any plots.
 You should not need to set ``matplotlib.use()``.

-**Spyder.** In Spyder, the default setting is for figures to be displayed in-line at the IPython console, which is too small and not the best use of the resources Spyder makes available.
+**Spyder.** In Spyder, the default setting is for figures to be displayed in-line at the IPython console or in a "Graphics" tab in the upper right.
+In either case, the graphic will be too small and not the best use of the resources Spyder makes available.
 To make figures appear in an interactive popup, go to "Preferences", then "IPython console", click the "Graphics" tab, and switch the Backend from "Inline" to "Automatic" the provided drop-down menu.
-These settings will be retained from session to session, so you only have to do it the first time you run Spyder.
+These settings should be retained from session to session, so you only have to do it the first time you run Spyder.
 The interactive popup for Spyder offers extensive editing and saving options.

 Matplotlib uses a default resolution of 100 dpi and a default figure size of 6.4" x 4.8" (16.26 x 12.19 cm) in GUIs and with the default backend.
 The inline backend in Jupyter (what the ``% matplotlib inline`` command sets) uses an even lower-res default of 80 dpi.

 -  The ``dpi`` kwarg in ``plt.figure()`` or ``plt.subplots()`` (not a valid kwarg in ``plt.subplot()`` singular) lets you change the figure resolution at runtime.
 For on-screen display, 100-150 dpi is fine as long as you don't set ``figsize`` too big, but publications often request 300 DPI.
 -  The ``figsize = (i,j)`` kwarg in ``plt.figure()`` and ``plt.subplots()`` also lets you adjust the figure size and aspect ratio.
 The default unit is inches.

+.. challenge:: Follow the preceding sections to get to the stage of importing ``matplotlib.pyplot`` and ``numpy`` in your choice of interface, on your local computing resource.

 Basic Terms and Application Programming Interface (API)